The faculty members pictured above were honored at the 17th annual Awards Luncheon on April 4, 2011.

 Dr. Laurence Kruckman (seated, right) was the recipient of the College of Humanities and Social Sciences Outstanding Researcher Award.
 Kruckman has been at IUP for twenty-six years and has published extensively on the topic of postpartum depression.
 His 1983 article, “Multi-Disciplinary Perspectives on Postpartum Depression: An Anthropological Critique,” is still widely quoted today.
 In the 1990s, he assisted in the establishment of several self-help groups and led the effort to create the most popular website on postpartum depression in the world, Postpartum Support International.

 Steven Loar (standing, left) received the College of Fine Arts Outstanding Researcher Award.
-As director of the Center for Turning and Furniture Design, Loar has repeatedly secured external funding, ensuring the center’s vitality and exceptional facilities.
+As director of the Wood Center at IUP, Loar has repeatedly secured external funding, ensuring the center’s vitality and exceptional facilities.
 He is an influential wood artist and scholar, and his work as a 3-D design teacher is a model of invention, excitement, discipline, and discovery.

 Dr. Joseph DuChamp (standing, second from left) received the IUP Research Institute Award for New Investigator.
 DuChamp’s research focuses on wildlife population dynamics.
 He investigates patterns that help shed light on the causes of changes to the abundance and distribution of wildlife.
 DuChamp’s funded research includes investigating the response of bats to emerging disease and timber management, and the decline of the Allegheny woodrat in the state of Pennsylvania.